What is Laminate Flooring:

 Level of Formaldehyde Offgassing From Laminate

-The only real chemical of concern here is formaldehyde.
+The only real chemical of concern here is formaldehyde, and just about all laminate flooring, but one brand mentioned below, is made with formaldehyde.

 Formaldehyde levels in laminate flooring are very low now.
-I don’t believe any brands are formaldehyde-free (or no added formaldehyde).
-Melamine formaldehyde offgasses less formaldehyde than urea-formaldehyde (Source).
+Melamine-formaldehyde offgasses less formaldehyde than urea-formaldehyde (Source).

 Laminate Flooring Brands that are Certified GreenGuard Gold Include: